 C) Emotional regulation by controlling facial expressions helps us to alter the severity of emotional perception.
 On the other hand, conscious movement of facial muscles can induce same emotion in mind of subject (the person who does it) and other people.
 In one experiment, it has been found that people who controlled painful expressions felt less pain as compared to those who let their faces express pain in natural and uncontrolled way.

 Social or polite smile is a good example of facial feedback theory because it helps in creating favorable environment for person who initiates it.
+There's no surprise that a smile is the most commercially capitalized aspect of the overall body language.

 It’s highly observable that we tend to express both genuine and fake emotions more intensely in presence of other people as compared to solitary mode.
 We need receivers or audience for conveying our psychological states because expressing them would be useless and wastage of energy in absence of people.